IvS-KULeuven/krome-CSE/README.md

 # krome-CSE
-The chemistry code [KROME](https://kromepackage.org/) is *in the process of* being made compatible with our AGB circumstellar envelope (CSE) chemistry, usually calculated using the [Rate22-CSE code](https://github.com/MarieVdS/rate22_cse_code), see also this [link](http://udfa.ajmarkwick.net/index.php?mode=downloads).
+The chemistry code [KROME](https://kromepackage.org/) is *in the process of* being made compatible with our AGB circumstellar envelope (CSE) chemistry, usually calculated using the [UMIST Rate22-CSE code](https://github.com/MarieVdS/rate22_cse_code), see also this [link](http://udfa.ajmarkwick.net/index.php?mode=downloads).

 **Aim**: Couple [KROME](https://bitbucket.org/tgrassi/krome/) to [PHANTOM](https://github.com/danieljprice/phantom/tree/master) to run 3D hydro-chem model of AGB outflow.